commonpike/rider-pike/README.md

-# rider-pike-icons
+# Rider Pike icons
-Icons used in the rider-pike deck
+Icons used in the Rider Pike deck